Ruslan Gelayev: Georgian-Abkhazian conflict

-In 1992–1993, Gelayev took part in the Georgian–Abkhazian conflict as a volunteer in the Confederation of Mountain Peoples of the Caucasus militia fighting for the Abkhaz separatist side against Georgia, serving under Shamil Basayev.
-Together with the Chechen Battalion, Gelayev took part in the Battle of Gagra, which marked a turning point in the War in Abkhazia.
+In 1992–1993, Gelayev fought in the War in Abkhazia, on the side of separatists battling the Georgian government.
+He fought as a volunteer for the Confederation of Mountain Peoples of the Caucasus militia, which had been initiated by Russian intelligence, serving under Shamil Basayev.
+Together with the Chechen Battalion, Gelayev took part in the Battle of Gagra, which marked a turning point in the war.

 After his return to Chechnya, he joined the forces of the Chechen Republic of Ichkeria's president, Dzhokhar Dudayev, taking command of the special forces regiment Borz (Борз, "Wolf" in Chechen) made up of veterans of the Abkhaz conflict.
 During the subsequent war with Russia, Timur Mutsurayev wrote a song dedicated to the unit, "Gelayev's Spetsnaz!" (Гелаевский спецназ!), which became popular in Chechnya.
 In 1993–1994, the unit took part in combat actions against the anti-Dudayev Chechen opposition forces of Ruslan Labazanov and Beslan Gantamirov who were later being aided by Russian covert operations operatives and mercenaries recruited by the Russian secret service FSK from the ranks of the Russian Army.